Joletaxi19/thesis-desi-cmb-fli/docs/pipeline.md

 1. **Field-level inference on real data** - Application to DESI LRG × Planck/ACT κ-maps

 Implementation details will be documented as development progresses.

----

-Implementation notes, lessons learned, and validation outcomes should continue to be logged here to keep the thesis narrative synchronized with the evolving codebase.